 These business license types cost a fee of $110 for every renewal term.
 Should it be located outside the city, the relevant authorities where it’s located handle the licensing matters.

 Somewhat sensitive businesses attract intense scrutiny from the licensing authorities.
 This is done to avoid licensing businesses that could engage in illegal and criminal activities or businesses whose activities could imperil consumers or customers.
 Besides the general business license, such sensitive businesses must get another license before they can legally operate; the special business license.

 To be granted this license, a business has to undergo intense scrutiny from the regional Police Department where fingerprints of the owners are taken besides other routine investigations.
 The special license costs $125 and is valid for one year.
 It also attracts a separate fingerprint fee of $44.
 These types of business licenses usually take up to three months to process.

 Among businesses that are required to procure a special business license are friendship clubs and dating services, tobacco retailers, antique dealers, carpet cleaning services, car dismantlers, and many others.

-3. Doing Business As (DBA) Licences
+Type #3: Doing Business As (DBA) Licences

 Businesses operating under a different name from that of the sole proprietor are required by law to get a DBA license.
 Work at home businesses is also required to procure this business license.
 A DBA license comes in handy when filing tax returns besides adhering to other regulatory business requirements.

-A DBA allows your company to transact business in the company name and to operate company bank accounts.
+These types of business licenses allow your company to transact business in the company name and to operate company bank accounts.
 You can file for a DBA license online or at your regional licensing offices.

-4. Direct Sales Licences
+Type #4: Direct Sales Licences